rdubi-alt/Lists-Loops-and-Dictionaries/README.md

 # Python-Basics
 Python practice and notes.
-Much of the practice is from the [Python for Non-Programmers](https://www.linkedin.com/learning/python-for-non-programmers/python-from-zero?resume=false&u=76279468) course by Nick Walter (a LinkedIn Learning course).
+Most of the practice is from the [Python for Non-Programmers](https://www.linkedin.com/learning/python-for-non-programmers/python-from-zero?resume=false&u=76279468) course by Nick Walter (a LinkedIn Learning course).